SkyMul/free-dog-cpp-sdk/README.md

 # Unitree Go1 Free-Dog SDK C++

-This repository contains an adapted version of [free-dog-sdk](https://github.com/Bin4ry/free-dog-sdk) in CPP.
+This repository is CPP port built on the commendable work of https://github.com/Bin4ry and team in [free-dog-sdk](https://github.com/Bin4ry/free-dog-sdk).
 The code has a number of improvements, but it only has low level control.

 ## Installation Guide